Skip to main content

 Here are a few of the most common benefits of sufficiently streamlined workflows.

-• Increased productivity: Eliminating unnecessary steps and automating repetitive tasks ensures your workflows are streamlined.
-This allows your teams to work more efficiently and get more done in less time, improving productivity, translating into better results, and increasing profitability.
+• Increased productivity: Streamlined workflows eliminate unnecessary steps and automate repetitive tasks.
+This allows your teams to work more efficiently and get more done in less time, improving productivity, translating to better results, and increasing profitability.

-• Better employee satisfaction and decreased turnover: According to the American Institute of Stress (AIS), 83% of US workers suffer from work-related stress, with 41% citing their workload as the biggest issue.
-Clear and streamlined workflows maximize productivity and improve communication and collaboration.
+• Better employee satisfaction and decreased turnover: According to the American Institute of Stress (AIS), 41% of US workers cite their workload as the biggest source of stress.
+Clear and streamlined processes maximize productivity and improve communication and collaboration.
 This results in higher employee satisfaction and lower absenteeism and turnover rates.

-• Improved collaboration: Clear workflows ensure everyone knows their roles and responsibilities, facilitating effective collaboration.
+• Improved collaboration: Clear workflows ensure everyone knows their roles and responsibilities, which helps facilitate collaboration.
 When team members clearly understand how their work fits into the bigger picture, they can collaborate more effectively and work towards common goals.

-• Enhanced customer experience: Ineffective and cumbersome workflows impact customers by causing delays and creating confusion and misunderstandings.
-When workflows are streamlined and automated, customers get an enhanced experience and feel that they matter, and you deliver consistently reliable products and services faster and more accurately.
+• Better customer experience: Ineffective workflows impact customers by causing delays and creating confusion and misunderstandings.
+Streamlined workflows provide a better experience for customers, in which you can deliver reliable products and services faster and more accurately.

 What’s The Difference Between Workflows & Processes?

-The main difference between workflows and processes is that workflows are more specific, detailed steps for specific tasks, and processes are the high-level plan that encompasses all those more specific tasks.
+The main difference between workflows and processes is that workflows are more specific, detailed steps for specific tasks, and processes are the high-level plans that encompass all those more specific tasks.

-An example workflow within this process is creating the meeting agenda—working from a template, consulting with the team or any higher-ups about what needs to be covered/not covered, and then sharing that agenda with the relevant attendees.
+An example workflow within this process is creating the meeting agenda—working from a template, consulting with the team or any higher-ups about what needs to be covered, and sharing it with the relevant attendees.

 Components of A Streamlined Workflow